therealmaddieli/therealmaddieli/README.md

 📍 Berlin | Partnerships & business development in AI infrastructure | 🤖 Building in public

-I've spent 10+ years building revenue-driving partnerships and ecosystems across blockchain infrastructure, fintech and AI platforms — usually as the first partnerships hire, building the programme from zero.
+I've spent 10+ years building revenue-driving partnerships and ecosystems across blockchain infrastructure, fintech and software — usually as the first partnerships hire, building the programme from zero.
 Lately I've been on the other side of the table: shipping AI tooling in public, with the API keys, the invoices and the 2am debugging that come with it.